eshmanin/SPACAL/README.md

 Instructions for installation on a personal PC

-To donwnload and compile the package (assuming you have a local working release of Geant4 and CLHEP installed), execute the following commands:
+To donwnload and compile the package (assuming you have a local working release of Geant4, Root and CLHEP installed), execute the following commands:

 git clone https://github.com/eshmanin/SPACAL.git
 cd SPACAL/build